A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC

 Proceeding to the production of strange particles, we use the same formalism as for pion and proton, except that $s$ quark being more massive than the light quarks requires separate attention.
 For the thermal $s$ quarks we use the same distribution as in Eq.\ (\ref{35})

-but with a different inverse slope $T_s$, which is the only parameter we adjust to fit the data.
-Since the $s$ quark mass, $m_s$, does not appear explicitly in Eq.\ (\ref{615}), and also since $T_s$ may be regarded as an effective temperature at the time of hadronization, the fluid velocity may raise $T_s$ above $T$ (for light quarks).
+but with different normalization factor $C_s$ and inverse slope $T_s$.
+The value of $T_s$ has been determined by the $\Omega$ spectrum in Ref. \cite{Hwa:2018qss} and is shown in Eq.\ (\ref{3.9}).
+Therefore, $C_s$ is the only parameter we adjust to fit the data.
 The $s$ shower parton distribution $\mathcal{S}^s(p_2)$ is as given in Eq.\ (\ref{36}) with the unintegrated SPD $S_i^j(z)$ determined from the FFs into $K$ and $\Lambda$ \cite{hy1,AKK08}.
 The degradation of $s$-quark momentum is taken to be the same as others, i.e., $\gamma_s=\gamma_q=\gamma_g/2$.

 With the RF for kaon given in Ref.\ \cite{hy8,hy9} we have for the $K^+$ distributions